Crater (film): Plot

 In 2257, humans have mined the Moon for resources, following the failure to colonize it.
-Miners are forced to work for 20 years before they are allowed to take a shuttle to colonize another planet called Omega.
+Miners sign a contract to work for 20 years before they are allowed to take a shuttle to colonize another planet called Omega.
 Should someone die before their allotted years are filled, their next of kin must fill out the remaining years plus their own 20 if they are over the age of 18.
-Caleb Channing's father, Michael, dies in a mining accident and in his last will and testament orders that Caleb be sent to Omega as he is under 18.
-Caleb does not want to leave as his father left him a map to a crater on the Moon that he promised to go see.
-Nevertheless, he has three days before he is to be taken away.
+Caleb Channing's father, Michael, dies in a mining accident.
+According to the death benefits in his father's contract, since Caleb is under 18 and has no living next of kin on the Moon, he is exempt from the contract and may go to Omega.
+Caleb does not want to go, but the transport to Omega departs in three days.

-Caleb gets his best friend Dylan, and their friends Borney and Marcus to agree to go out in a rover to the crater.
-In order to do so, Dylan recruits Addison Weaver, the daughter of a highly respected scientist from Earth, to help give them the passcodes to leave the base.
-Addison agrees on the condition that she come along as well.
-The five take the rover and drive out on the surface of the Moon before stopping to admire the view.
+Caleb's father left him a map to a crater on the Moon that he promised to go see.
+Caleb and his best friend Dylan, and their friends Borney and Marcus resolve to go see it before Caleb has to leave, so they plan to steal a lunar rover and take it out to the crater.

+In order to do so, Dylan recruits Addison Weaver, the daughter of a scientist from Earth, to give them the passcodes to leave the base.
+Addison agrees, on the condition that she come along as well.
+The five take the rover and drive out on the surface of the Moon.
 During their journey, each of the kids reveal things about themselves such as Borney's neurotic tendencies being the result of his older brother telling him stories and Marcus having a heart condition that he needs to take pills for.
 Dylan reveals that his father nearly abandoned him and his mother due to his work in the mines.